Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Open Resources

-As presented in Section \ref{sec:theory}, importance sampling plays a key role in estimating marginal likelihoods of models.
-AAIS is an advanced importance sampling method featured by its powerful capability for multimodal posterior exploration \cite{liu2014adaptive}.
-A Matlab code of AAIS is available at \url{https://github.com/robinlau1981/AAIS}.
-Codes to implement another AIS algorithm, termed layered AIS \cite{martino2017layered}, can be found at \url{http://www.lucamartino.altervista.org/Code_LAIS_non_iterative.pdf}.
+In Section \ref{sec:theory}, importance sampling is discussed and its key role in estimating marginal likelihoods of models highlighted.
+Advanced importance sampling methods like AAIS (adaptive annealed importance sampling) \cite{liu2014adaptive} are helpful for multimodal posterior exploration.
+Matlab codes for AAIS can be obtained from \url{https://github.com/robinlau1981/MarginalLikelihoodEstimator} and \url{https://github.com/robinlau1981/AAIS}.
+Layered AIS \cite{martino2017layered} can be implemented using the code at \url{http://www.lucamartino.altervista.org/CODE_LAIS_v03.zip}.